 STATUS The Office of Community Care has scheduled interviews for a new Program Manager.
-Staff has also met with leaders from multiple departments to determine internal hiring opportunities for clients and is working to develop a catalog of opportunities at the City.
+Staff also met with leaders from multiple departments to determine internal hiring opportunities for clients and is working to develop a catalog of opportunities at the City.
+Staff is working with HR to create a specialized recruiting and screening process for program clients and is in the process of planning targeted job fairs featuring partner departments.